 When a sign above the grill reads, “No WiFi.
 Speak amongst yourselves”, you know that a good, ol’ fashioned treat is in store.
 A tiny, hole-in-the-wall that seems stuck in time with great prices and delicious food.
 It was a goal of mine to find one of these places.
 When you are near the Record Grill, you might end up walking right past it.
 The building is tiny and narrow, looking like nothing more than a window-front hot dog stand.
-Will and I decided on lunch after arriving an hour earlier than we expected from our flight.
+My friend and I decided on lunch after arriving an hour earlier than we expected from our flight.
 We were hungry and exhausted.
 He knew of my goal, so we agreed to at least walk in and give it a shot.
 It could not have fit the picture I had in my mind any more perfectly: there were four tables, and a few stools at a counter.
 The grill is right there—you can see them preparing your food.
 There’s no air conditioning even though the outside “dry heat” temperatures were approaching 100.
 The menu on the wall bore prices that could have been 20 years old, at least by New Jersey standards.

 This is a place for the locals.
 No frills, just good food.
 Side by side sat well-dressed businessmen, families, people who look like they just crawled out of bed.
 White, black, Hispanic.
 Everyone.
 It was a real melting pot.